setaman/vue-ellipse-progress/README.md

 ###### Animated: ✔️

-Is a string value from `round | square | butt`.
+Is a String value from `round | square | butt`.
 Defines the progress circle line cap.
-Internally is used the CSS property `stroke-linecap`.
+Internally the CSS property `stroke-linecap` is used.

 ###### Example: 📜